rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 could implement `Copy + DerefMut` and actually rely on the deref coercion inside a union.
 That seems very unlikely, but should be tested with a crater run.

-The initialization tracking rules are somewhat surprising, and one might want to prefer the compiler to just not track anything when it comes to unions.
+The initialization tracking rules are somewhat surprising, and one might prefer the compiler to just not track anything when it comes to unions.
 After all, the compiler fundamentally cannot know what part of the union is properly initialized.
-Unfortunately, not having any initialization tracking is not an option when non-`Copy` fields are involved: We have to decide when moving out of a union field is allowed.
+Unfortunately, not having any initialization tracking is not an option when non-`Copy` fields are involved: We have to decide if moving out of a union field is allowed.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives